 - A secret level in The Arrival is little else but this.
 You wander about the house, with the ground outside being invisible and the polygons making up the house walls acting sporadically.
 Slender Man wants to play hide and seek."I like you.
 I want to play a game."

-As you explore the house, bursts of Slender Static keep teleporting you about the House.
+- As you explore the house, you'll teleport around randomly.
 The Slender Man is just toying with you, and he somehow is able to teleport you within his grasp.

-With the new update for the Arrival, a new level has been added.
-It's a remake of the original Eight Pages.
+- There's a bonus level, a remake of the original Slender.
 When you collect all eight pages and Slender Man catches you, he says "I have plans for you, Kate".